angryelectron/xbmq-java/README.md

 Note: To change the value or mode of an IO pin, see the [atIn](#atIn) topic.

+### rootTopic/gw/xbee/ioUpdate

+Example: example/0013A200408DE1FE/0013A200408B1F78/ioUpdate

+Message: Empty.

+Publishing to this topic will force the XBee to update the status of all enabled IO pins.
+Results are published to the respective IO topics.

 Troubleshooting
 ---------------
 See xmbq.log.
 Xbmq does not currently provide very good feedback about errors